Skip to main content

 • Insulation

-The invisible work that has to happen before cosmetic work, because it goes behind walls and under floors.
-The golden rule: first fix before second fix, services before surfaces.
+This is the invisible work that has to happen before cosmetic work, because it goes behind walls and under floors.
+The golden rule of renovation is: first fix before second fix, services before surfaces.

 Tier 3Cosmetic